The second part of the Makefile

 The port targets remain the same:

-, etc. With the obvious
+build, etc. With the obvious

-exceptions of do-fetch
+exceptions of do-fetch,

-master-sites
+master-sites and

-: deploys
+do-fetch: deploys

 the new grouping postfixed

-DISTFILES
+DISTFILES and

-with their matching
+PATCHFILES with their matching

 group elements within both

-MASTER_SITES
+MASTER_SITES and

-which use matching
+PATCH_SITES which use matching

 group elements within both

-MASTER_SITE_SUBDIR
+MASTER_SITE_SUBDIR and

-.
+PATCH_SITE_SUBDIR.
 Check Example 5.25, “Detailed Use of

-with Comma
+MASTER_SITES:n with Comma

 Operator, Multiple Files, Multiple Sites and